Universality of the muon component of extensive air showers: Transverse momentum distribution

 \subsection{Universality of the transverse momentum spectra}

 Examples of the spectra of transverse momentum of muons in extensive air showers are shown in Figure~\ref{fig:pt-spec-indiv}.
 In the figure the individual $p_{\rm T}$-spectra of an ensemble of 100 air showers are shown together with the average spectrum.
 The spectra were taken at the maximum of muon production ($X^{'}=0$), the primary energy is $10^{19}\,$eV, the shower axis zenith angle $\theta = 60^\circ$, and the high-energy interaction model is \sib.
 In the left panel proton primaries and in the right panel iron primaries are shown.
 To reveal differences in shape both spectra are normalized to the number of muons in proton showers.
 At the bottom of each panel the ratio between the $p_{\rm T}$-spectrum of each individual shower with the average $p_{\rm T}$-spectrum is shown.
-As indicated in the previous section the $p_{\rm T}$-spectrum shows a high degree of universality both between individual showers of the same primary and between primaries (the scales in both panels are identical).
+As indicated in the previous section the bulk of the $p_{\rm T}$-spectrum ($-1.5<\log_{10}(p_{\rm T}/\mathrm{GeV})<0.1$) shows a high degree of universality both between individual showers of the same primary and between primaries (the scales in both panels are identical).
+The fluctuations at low transverse momenta are presumably artificial fluctuations introduced by the thinning algorithm, while the high-$p_{\rm T}$ fluctuations are from undersampling as there are very few muons per shower with a large $p_{\rm T}$.

 The reason for this high degree of universality is that the transverse momentum of the muons is predominately due to the transverse momentum that mesons obtain in their last interaction before decaying to produce muons.
 In Figure~\ref{fig:pt-spec-mu-vs-had}, the distribution of $p_{\rm T}$ of muons in EASs and charged hadrons in single hadronic interactions for different laboratory energy are compared.
 The closest match for the bulk of the $p_{\rm T}$-distribution of muons are the distributions in the energy range from $3\,$GeV to $30\,$GeV since those are the typical energies in the last interaction before the muon is produced (the critical energy).